Attend an Internship workshop. Check the list of Workshops and register for a Workshop that works for you.

-- VIP Mentors Internship Panel Events.
-See the Calendar of Events for information.
+- See the Calendar of Events for information on Internship specific events.

 - For further information on applying for internships and for a list of workshops, visit the Career Center.

-- Attend the Resume Writing workshop available through the Career Center, Garey Hall.
+- Attend Résumé Writing workshops available through the Career Center, Garey Hall.